djkormo/katacoda-scenarios/kubernetes-cka-part2/answers-all.md

 ## STEP 5

-**1.Create a pod named nginx-pod-master using image nginx:1.18.0 on port 80.
-Deploy pod only on master (control plane) node.
-Do not use taints and tolerations.**
+**1.Create a pod named nginx-pod-master-name using image nginx:1.18.0 on port 80.
+Deploy pod only on master node.
+Do not use taints and tolerations.
+Use node name**

 kubectl run nginx-pod-master -n alpha --image=nginx:1.18.0 -o yaml --dry-run=client >05-nginx-pod-master.yaml